outcomesinsights/conceptql_spec/README.md

     - e.g. V76.8 yields procedure records, though ICD-9 is primarily expected to yield conditions
 - Certain codes are added/obsoleted through time
     - It'd be cool to show people what date ranges their codes are valid for
+- Display the frequency for each code in a code set
 - Perhaps show people when a code they are looking for overlaps with other, related vocabularies?

 ### Other data models